 But the conversation ended after the September 11, 2001 terrorist attacks.
 Congress instead passed the PATRIOT Act and dramatically expanded Big Brother-type surveillance of ordinary people.
 The Executive Branch leaned hard into racial profiling, community control, and immigrant crackdowns that were particularly focused on Muslims and people of Arabic, South Asian, and African descent.
-133
+The Executive Branch leaned hard into racial profiling, community control, and immigrant crackdowns that were particularly focused on Muslims and people of Arabic, South Asian, and African descent.

-For example, the administration required young men and boys from Arab and majority-Muslim nations to "report" to the U.S. immigration agency for interrogations and fingerprinting, via the National Security Entry-Exit Registration (NSEERS) program.134 All males 16 years or older who were born in one of 25 specific countries and did not have a green card were required to register.
+For example, the administration required young men and boys from Arab and majority-Muslim nations to "report" to the U.S. immigration agency for interrogations and fingerprinting, via the National Security Entry-Exit Registration (NSEERS) program.
+All males 16 years or older who were born in one of 25 specific countries and did not have a green card were required to register.